jeromemassot/FDE-AI-Image-Video-Creative-Platform/assets/checklists/image_to_image.md

 ## 6. Post-Processing
 Description: Make final adjustments to the chosen image, such as cropping, color correction, or minor inpainting, to achieve a polished result.

+## 7. Finalize & Export
+Description: Download the final image on your local computer.